 Replace Shower Door Glass

-If it ever breaks, it can be really dangers, let alone startling.
+If it ever breaks, it can be really dangerous, let alone startling.
 Most home centers can work with you to select, order and/or cut a piece of acrylic to fit into your door.

 Other Tips for Shower Door Repair

-Most of us probably don’t have time to deal with a repairing a shower door when it’s most needed.
+Most of us probably don’t have time to deal with repairing a shower door when it’s most needed.
 If you don’t have a safety issue on your hands, one quick fix is to just not use the door(s) at all for a while.

 It’s easy enough to install on your shower door, or you can bring the door(s) down to the shop and have them do it.
 Sometimes a new, better looking piece can solve your shower door repair problems!